demohpj/xipu/README.md

 ├── ide
 │   ├── geany      # IDE configuration to support assembler for the XiPU.
 │   └── qtcreator  # IDE configuration for code rules.
+├── io
+│   └── pcb        # PCB design for the IO Board
+├── keyboard       # PCB design for the keyboard
 ├── lib            # Binary libraries needed to run compiled applications on Windows x64.
+├── pcb            # PCB design for the XiPU
 ├── rom            # OS with a simple terminal and IO API for applications.
 ├── sim            # Simulation project of the XiPU.
 └── urom